List of Survivor (American TV series) contestants: Key legend

-Seasons 1–5 (2000–2002)
+Seasons 1–10 (2000–2005)

 All information is accurate as of the time the season was filmed, and thus may vary from season to season for returning players.

-Seasons 6–10 (2003–2005)
+Seasons 11–20 (2005–2010)

 All information is accurate as of the time the season was filmed, and thus may vary from season to season for returning players.

-Seasons 11–15 (2005–2007)
+Seasons 21–30 (2010–2015)

 All information is accurate as of the time the season was filmed, and thus may vary from season to season for returning players.

-Seasons 16–20 (2008–2010)

-All information is accurate as of the time the season was filmed, and thus may vary from season to season for returning players.

-Seasons 21–25 (2010–2012)

-All information is accurate as of the time the season was filmed, and thus may vary from season to season for returning players.

-Seasons 26–30 (2013–2015)

-All information is accurate as of the time the season was filmed, and thus may vary from season to season for returning players.

-Seasons 31–35 (2015–2017)

-All information is accurate as of the time the season was filmed, and thus may vary from season to season for returning players.

-Seasons 36–40 (2018–2020)
+Seasons 31–40 (2015–2020)

 All information is accurate as of the time the season was filmed, and thus may vary from season to season for returning players.

 Seasons 41–present (2021–present)

 All information is accurate as of the time the season was filmed, and thus may vary from season to season for returning players.